-Total sitting fees paid for the above meetings is RO 2,400.
+Total sitting fees for the above meetings were RO 2,200.

 Nomination & Remuneration Committee

 The primary purpose of the Nomination and Remuneration Committee ('NRC') is to assist the general meeting in the nomination of proficient and high caliber directors, to prepare job descriptions of the directors including the Chairperson of the Board, to develop a succession plan for the Board and the executive management and to propose a proper remuneration and incentives policy to attract competent executive management.